-Some folks arrive via its tiny airport, but most arrive via the few smaller cruise ships that port in its tiny harbor.
+Some folks arrive via its tiny airport, but most arrive via the few smaller cruise ships that port in its tiny harbor on Fakarava.
 The long, narrow atoll’s two ends; the northern end where the airport sits, and the southern end where the road ends; are joined by a two-way concrete road with few cars and fewer people.

 The cruise ships come in near the airport at Rotoava, which is where you can enjoy a nice afternoon walking or biking Fakarava.

-I arrived via cruise ship on my way from Easter Island.
+I arrived via cruise ship on my way from Rapa Nui Easter Island.
 I thought a bike ride might be a fun idea to spend our four hours in port.
 Immediately in the very small “port” of Tekopa Village, I found two bike rentals.
 It wasn’t clear that they were separate as there were many people lined up to get bikes at one place and none at the other.
 I asked at the place where there was no line and the prices were cheaper and bikes were better.
+How much does it cost to rent a bike on Fakarava?
 I grabbed a bike for 3 hours and $15, and off I went to the east and then south to enjoy the atoll.

 A quaint lodge with over-the-water cottages, the Havaiki Pearl Lodge, beckoned my first stop.
 The most picturesque location I’ve ever seen appeared with turquoise waters, thatched huts, and picnic tables sitting waist high in crystal waters.

 I’m sure every picture you’ve ever seen of French Polynesia must be from this lodge!